brendonky18/Honors-Thesis.CTFs/crypto-cracking/notes_1.md

 ### Cracking User 2
 The vulnerability if the public key used by user 2, is that the two prime numbers are incredibly close to each other.

+## *Still Stuck*
+If you have any other questions, you can reach out to me at bky@umass.edu.

 ***As a final reminder, please do not look at the other instructions.***